The first glimpse of a future where immensely powerful computing will be as common and easy to use as our televisions.

 The best James Bond video game ever, as well as one of the best games based on a movie, of all time.

 Before the advent of the twin-stick FPS, Goldeneye reigned supreme.
 Even after the shift on controls, Goldeneye continued to be a favorite of a generation.
 Goldeneye 007 took the story of the blockbuster movie it was based on and added even more to it.
 Many people actually felt that the game was better than the movie.
 The solo campaign took Bond all over the world and allowed you, the player, to play as both a silent assassin as well as a one-man army.
 The one-player mode offered three levels of difficulty which all came with their own ups and downs.
-The easiest setting, Secret Agent, provided minimal mission objectives, more ammo, and more armor, and completing it unlocked the Aztec level.
-The middle setting, 00 Agent, provided less ammo and armor, but more mission objectives to complete, and completing all missions on 00 Agent unlocked the Egyptian level.
+The easiest setting, Agent, provided minimal mission objectives, more ammo, and more armor.
+Completing the medium difficulty, Secret Agent, added some objectives and completing it unlocked the Aztec level.
+The hardest setting, 00 Agent, provided minimal ammo and armor, but much more mission objectives to complete, and the unlocking of the Egyptian level.
 This meant that not only did additional playthroughs provide extra challenges, they also included new levels.
 Completing certain challenges in specific levels also unlocked cheat modes which added even more to the game.
 Oh, the music!
 It’s the perfect combination of 007 and video game music.

 Obviously, we have to talk about the multiplayer.
 Split-screen, four-player, rage-inducing, friendship-building, friendship-ending fun.
 Multiple modes, a variety of weapons and maps, secret passages, and something that (sadly?) is all but gone from gaming: screen-looking (that’s what we called it anyway).
 Goldeneye 007 literally lead to people duct-taping pieces of cardboard to their TVs to prevent screen-lookers.
 Side-note, screen-looking is not cheating.
 It’s part of the game.
 The only people who ever complained about it were the people who weren’t able to use it effectively to their own advantage.